-Everything we know about Texas-regulated facilities holding migrant children: violations, numbers and more
+The number of migrant children in Texas shelters spiked again, reaching a new high under Trump

 The facilities are required to provide basic care to the children of detained migrants, including medical care and at least six hours of daily schooling.
 Their inspection reports, though often light on details, paint a picture of the abuses that young children may face in a foreign environment where many face language barriers and a history of trauma from the journey to the U.S.

-Southwest Key Programs, Inc.
+Southwest Key Programs Inc.

-Federal funding received in 2018 budget year so far — $204.5 million
+Federal funding received in 2018 budget year so far: $204.5 million

 Inspectors found 246 violations at the group’s 16 facilities in the last three years, records show.
-On October 11, 2017, at a Southwest Key facility in San Benito, an employee appeared drunk when he showed up to work.
+On Oct.
+11, 2017, at a Southwest Key facility in San Benito, an employee appeared drunk when he showed up to work.
 A drug test later found the employee was over the legal alcohol limit to drive.
 Inspectors also found shampoo dispensers filled with hand sanitizer and bananas that had turned black.
 In two instances, children were made to wait before receiving medical care: three days for a child with a broken wrist, and two weeks for a child with a sexually transmitted disease.

-A spokeswoman for Southwest Key did not return phone calls or an email seeking comment.
+A spokesman for Southwest Key said the organization had worked to correct the problems identified by regulators.
+Of the list of violations, spokesman Jeff Eller said: "While it's not inaccurate, it's grossly unfair to say that without acknowledging that we acknowledged our mistakes and made immediate corrections."

 |Facility